I’m very pleased to announce that a little program of mine called

 }

-The memory is mapped with MAP_FIXED, which makes mmap() take the
+The memory is mapped with MAP_FIXED

 memory location as the de facto location, not merely a hint.
 The